 Children and Families Reached

-Provide a summary of the children and families who were served as part of Rooted in Relationships during the previous 6 months.
+Provide the number of children and families who were served as part of Rooted in Relationships during the previous 6 months.
 This should include any family or child that was active at any point in this period.

 As Guidance: